-Your body tells you when stress and emotions are becoming too much.
-You feel it all as physical sensations—a lump in your throat or a stomach in knots.
-Learning to pinpoint the sensations and address the feelings causing them is powerful.
-Managing emotions isn’t always easy.
-But I have four steps that will help you tune into your body.
+Your body tells you when stress and negative emotions are starting to take a toll.
+You feel it as physical sensations—a lump in your throat, or a stomach in knots.
+Learning to identify the signs and address the feelings behind them can be a powerful stress management tool.
+It’s simple, not easy—but I have four steps that, with practice, will reliably help you through difficult seasons.

-I’m not a therapist—although that would be a great place to begin this practice!
-But these steps for managing emotions and stress by listening to your body have helped me, and I hope they do the same for you.
+I’m not a therapist—although that would be a great place to begin this practice.
+These steps for managing emotions and stress by listening to your body have really helped me, though.
+I hope they do the same for you.

-The next time you notice discomfort, a negative emotion, or a craving, pause and spend a few minutes in the following exercise:
+The next time you notice discomfort, a negative emotion, or a craving, pause and spend a few minutes in the following exercise.
+Approach this practice with curiosity, not judgment; there is no way to get it wrong.

-- A few slow belly breaths (try a 5-count inhale, 5-count exhale) can help calm the nervous system before you begin
+4. Take a few slow belly breaths (a 5-count inhale, 1-count hold, 5-count exhale, 1-count hold) to help calm the nervous system

-Allow yourself to sit with whatever you’re feeling without pressuring yourself to name it.
+Allow yourself to sit with whatever you’re feeling without pressuring yourself to name it or solve for it.
 Try, “I’m feeling something, and it’s big.
 I’m just going to acknowledge that, instead of pretending it doesn’t exist.”
 Take a few deep breaths, using your exhales to relax even further.
 Allow yourself to simply exist with this sensation, and remind yourself that you’re safe.

 This is usually the point where we try to think or rationalize our way through the emotion, telling stories about what it means.
 We’re not going there, for two reasons.